medusajs/medusa/www/apps/docs/content/deployments/server/deploying-on-railway.md

 ---

-## Step 2: Add Medusa Worker Configuration
+## Step 2: Add Worker Mode Configuration

 :::note

-Learn more about the Medusa Worker in [this guide](../../development/medusa-worker/index.mdx).
+Learn more about the Worker Mode in [this guide](../../development/worker-mode/index.mdx).

 :::